joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/03/arts/music/swedish-culture-ikea-abba.html

 **Trump Advisers Have Discussed a Job for Adams to Quit Mayor’s Race**\
-`The discussions are said to be part of an effort to clear the field for a one-on-one general election race between Andrew M. Cuomo and Zohran Mamdani.`\
+`The conversations are said to be part of an effort to clear the field for a one-on-one general election race between Andrew M. Cuomo and Zohran Mamdani.`\
 https://nytimes.com/2025/09/03/nyregion/trump-adams-sliwa-quit-nyc-mayor.html

 **Submit your questions for Kevin Fishbain's Week 1 Bears mailbag**\